COVID-19 Business & Stimulus Updates

 - Limiting face-to-face contact between individuals by encouraging the use of virtual and phone call for all meetings between staff and clients.

-- Limiting or cancelling all travel or movement of employees between offices (not including essential travel between offices for Partners where necessary).
+- Limiting all travel or movement of employees between offices (not including essential travel between offices for Partners where necessary).

-- Asking that staff currently capable to work from home to do so immediately.
+- Asking that staff currently capable to work from home to continue to do so